atanashristov/study-vue/vue-3-mastery/02-basics/02.16-computed-properties/Notes.md

 # Notes

+## 02.16-computed-properties

+The _computed properties_ are added to the `computed` _object_ on the Vue app.

-We do not want to have too many JS expressions inside the view, like this:
+We do not want to have too many JS expressions inside the view, like this, thereof we have the computed properties.

 ```html
   <div>With VAT {{price * 1.23}}$</div>
 ```

-We can use _computed properties_ which are added to a `computed` Vue app object property.

 The computed properties also can make outside variables available to Vue components (see `taxRate`).